abduh3131/scroot/scroot-Stable/README.md

    python setup_scroot.py
    ```

-   The script installs all Python dependencies into `.venv/`, caches the default YOLOv8, BLIP, and FLAN checkpoints under `models/`, and prepares runtime directories.
+   The script installs all Python dependencies into `.venv/`, caches the default YOLOv8 checkpoint under `models/`, and prepares runtime directories.
 Add `--skip-models` if you want to reuse previously downloaded weights.

 2. **Activate the environment** created by the bootstrapper: